The undergraduate certificate in global health is a 15-credit program open to all undergraduate students at the University of Wisconsin–Madison.

 |F&W ECOL/AGRONOMY/ENTOM/M&ENVTOX 632||Ecotoxicology: The Chemical Players||1|

 |F&W ECOL/AGRONOMY/ENTOM/M&ENVTOX 634||Ecotoxicology: Impacts on Populations, Communities and Ecosystems||1|

 |Veterinary Public Health|

 |GEN&WS 102||Gender, Women, and Society in Global Perspective||3|

 |GEN&WS 103||Women and Their Bodies in Health and Disease||3|

 |GEN&WS/INTL ST 535||Women's Global Health and Human Rights||3|

 "Functional areas"/topics for study commonly used in graduate programs in public health and related fields:

 This course is what UW calls a "special topics" course.
 These are courses whose topic changes from semester to semester and even between sections in the same semester.
 Sections of these courses accepted by the certificate in the past are shown in parentheses (like this).
 Use of approved sections to meet the certificate's electives requirement is fine, but they are not always seen automatically by the certificate's degree audit.
 Questions about these courses should be directed to certificate advising staff.

-- use your domestic and international health experience to become informed citizens in an increasingly interconnected world.
+3. Become informed citizens in an increasingly interconnected world.